NicklasStiborg/University-projects/README.md

 ## About the projects

 The projects was made during the 9th semester on Aalborg University.
+Both projects are exported from ipynb files to pdfs are available for reading.

 ### UML & SML project